 Abstract.
-The typical multiwavelength aerosol lidar data set for inversion of optical to microphysical parameters is composed of three backscatter coefficients ( $\beta$ ) at 355, 532, and 1064 nm and two extinction coefficients ( $\alpha$ ) at 355 and 532 nm.
+The typical multiwavelength aerosol lidar data set for inversion of optical to microphysical parameters is composed of three backscatter coefficients (β) at 355, 532, and 1064 nm and two extinction coefficients (α) at 355 and 532 nm.
 This data combination is referred to as $3\beta+2\alpha$ or 3+2 data set.
 This set of data is sufficient for retrieving some important microphysical particle parameters if the particles have spherical shape.
-Here, we investigate the effect of including the particle linear depolarisation ratio ( $\delta$ ) as a third input parameter for the inversion of lidar data.
-The inversion algorithm is generally not used if measurements show values of $\delta$ that exceed 0.10 at 532 nm, i.e. in the presence of non-spherical particles such as desert dust, volcanic ash, and under special circumstances biomass-burning smoke.
-We use experimental data collected with instruments that are capable of measuring $\delta$ at all three lidar wavelengths with an inversion routine that applies the spheroidal light-scattering model of Dubovik et al. (2006) with a fixed axis-ratio distribution to replicate scattering properties of non-spherical particles.
+Here, we investigate the effect of including the particle linear depo-

+- 5 larisation ratio (δ) as a third input parameter to for the inversion of lidar data.
+The inversion algorithm is generally not used if measurements show values of δ that exceed 0.10 at 532 nm, i.e. in the presence of non-spherical particles such as desert dust, volcanic ash, and under special circumstances biomass-burning smoke.
+We use experimental data collected with instruments that are capable of measuring δ at all three lidar wavelengths with an inversion routine that uses the theory of light scattering by randomly oriented spheroids applies the spheroidal light-scattering model of Dubovik et al. (2006) with a fixed axis-ratio - 10 distribution to replicate scattering properties of non-spherical particles.
 The inversion gives as additional output parameter the fraction of spheroids required to replicate the optical data.
-This is the first systematic test of the effect of using all theoretically possible combinations of $\delta$ taken at 355, 532, and 1064 nm as input in the lidar data inversion.
+This is the first systematic test of the effect of using all theoretically possible combinations of δ taken at 355, 532, and 1064 nm as input in the lidar data inversion.

-We find that depolarisation information at least at one wavelength already provides useful information for the inversion of optical data that have been collected in the presence of non-spherical mineral dust particles.
-However, any choice of $\delta{\lambda}$ will give lower values of the single-scattering albedo than the traditional 3+2 data set.
-We find that input data sets that include $\delta{355}$ give a spheroid fraction that closely resembles the dust ratio we obtain from using $\beta{532}$ and $\delta{532}$ in a methodology applied in aerosol-type separation.
-The use of $\delta{355}$ in data sets of two or three $\delta{\lambda}$ reduces the spheroid fraction that is retrieved when using $\delta{532}$ and $\delta{1064}$ .
-Use of the latter two parameters without accounting for $\delta{355}$ generally leads to high spheroid fractions that we consider not trustworthy.
-The use of three $\delta{\lambda}$ instead of two $\delta{\lambda}$ including the constraint that one of these is measured at 355 nm does not provide any advantage over using 3+2+ $\delta{355}$ for the observations with varying contributions of mineral dust considered here.
-However, additional measurements at wavelength different from 355 nm would be desirable for application to a wider range of aerosol scenarios that may include non-spherical smoke particles that can have values of $\delta{355}$ that are
+We find that depolarisation information at least at one wavelength already provides useful information in for the inversion of optical data that describe light scattering by that have been collected in the presence of non-spherical mineral dust particles.

+15 However, any choice of δ{λ} will give lower values of the single-scattering albedo than the traditional 3+2 data set.
+We find that input data sets that include δ{355} give a non-spherical spheroid fraction that closely resembles the dust ratio we obtain from using β{532} and δ{532} in a methodology applied in aerosol-type separation.
+The use of δ{355} in data sets of two or three δ{λ} reduces the spheroid fraction of non-spherical particles that is retrieved when using δ{532} and δ{1064} .
+Use of the latter two parameters without accounting for δ{355} generally leads to high spheroid fractions of non-spherical particles that we consider provide any advantage over using $3+2+\delta{355}$ for the observations with varying contributions of mineral dust considered here.
+However, additional measurements at wavelength different from 355 nm would be desirable for application to a wider range of aerosol scenarios that may include non-spherical smoke particles that can have values of δ{355} that are indistinguishable from those found for mineral dust.
+We therefore conclude that - depending on measurement capability